-Solution 4 – Clear Recent items list
+5. Clear Recent items list

-It seems that Windows might have some issues with Recent list, and in order to fix the problem, you need to clear items from the Recent list.
+It seems that Windows might have some issues with the Recent list.
+You need to clear items from the Recent list to fix the problem.

-Solution 5 – Perform DISM and SFC scans
+6. Perform DISM and SFC scans

 - SFC scan will now start.

-If you were unable to run SFC scan or if SFC scan didn’t fix the problem, your next step would be to perform a DISM scan.
+If you could not run an SFC scan or if it didn’t fix the problem, your next step would be to perform a DISM scan.

 DISM scan will now start, so be patient while it repairs your PC.
 The scan can take up to 20 minutes, so don’t interfere with it.
 Once the scan is finished, check if the problem is still there.

-Solution 6 – Reset Windows Update components
+7. Reset Windows Update components

 - Open Command Prompt as administrator.